davidecavestro/123table/README.md

 # 123Table

-123Table is a command line tool that makes it easy to load rows into a database table.
+123Table is a containerized command line tool that makes it easy to load rows into a database table.

 123Table is designed to read data from a db table or from a CSV (using a JDBC driver) and insert it to any JDBC compatible database.